tamer-erdogan/AdvancedAngularDevelopment/08-Reusability/04-Nx/readme.md

 ```
 ng build ng-skills |
-nx buils ng-skills
+nx builds ng-skills
 ```

-> Note: `nx buils ng-skills` uses cache and builds only when there are changes
+> Note: `nx builds ng-skills` uses cache and builds only when there are changes

 Test the app using Jest (default)